NexusSocial/identity/README.md

 # NexusSocial Identity Repo

-This serves as a monorepo for a variety of projects.
-See the `crates` dir for libraries and `apps` for application-specific crates.
+This serves as a monorepo for projects related to accounts and identity.

-## Apps
+In particular, it hosts:

-- [identity_server](apps/identity_server) - HTTP server for running a did:web node.
+* [did-simple](/did-simple) - A simple pure rust and sans-io crate with minimal dependencies to work with did:key and did:web urls, signing, and verifying. did:web

-## Libraries
+* [identity-server](/identity-server) - A did:web HTTP server that implements a "sign

-- [did-simple](crates/did-simple) - An easy to use crate for working with Decentralized Identifiers (DIDs).
+  in with google/meta" approach.

 ## First Time Setup